Skip to contents

 • nodes: Number of nodes for numerical integration (default is 24).
 Increasing this number can improve the accuracy of the estimates, especially for complex models.

 • quad.range: Integration range for quadrature.
 Smaller ranges means that the integral is more focused.
+Applies to only when using a quasi-adaptive quadrature.

 Here we can see an example using the TPB_UK dataaset, which is more troublesome to estimate than the simulated TPB dataset.